Summer Concert & Dine

 Summer Concert & Dine at Borghese Vineyard is a new event that combines classical music and a delicious dinner paired with Borghese wine.

 It’s an intimate indoor concert featuring the exceptional Ulysses String Quartet performing music by Molina, Richter, Beethoven and traditional folk songs while the audience are seated at the table.
-Wine tasting and a charming dinner made by chef Martine Abitbol will be served at the table during the intermission of the concert.
+Wine tasting and a charming dinner presented by the chef Martine Abitbol will be served at the table during the intermission of the concert.

 This is a production of